 If abnormal drooling occurs in between routine vet visits, you should contact your vet right away.
-It is likely that your cat needs to be seen for an examination.
-There are a number of health issues that can cause drooling in cats.
+Your cat likely needs to be seen for an examination.
+There are several health issues that can cause drooling in cats.

 Oral and Dental Disease

 Cats can develop various oral and dental issues that go undetected until they cause pain.
 This pain often causes the cat to salivate excessively.
 Mouth ulcers, tooth injuries, gum disease, resorptive lesions, and infections are some well-known causes of drooling in cats.

 Your veterinarian will examine your cat's mouth to look for signs of dental and oral issues.
 If dental disease is seen, your vet will likely recommend professional dental cleaning with possible tooth extractions.
 This procedure must be done under general anesthesia.

 Medications may or may not be necessary to address your cat's dental and mouth issues.